TimerErTim/bioinf.bio/enzymes/protocol/PHS2_SS2025_Tim-Peko_Lipase.typ

 == Experimental Rationale

 This protocol demonstrates the fundamental principle that pancreatic lipase cleaves milk triglycerides to free fatty acids and glycerol, and that free fatty acids cause a measurable drop in pH (observed via phenolphthalein) when hydrolysis occurs.
 The contrast with boiled (inactive) enzyme and with low-fat milk reinforces the roles of enzyme activity and substrate availability.
 The experiment models intestinal fat digestion in vitro, showing that only active lipase can catalyze the reaction, and that more substrate (fat) yields more acid for neutralization.

+#figure(
+  image("assets/lipase_functioning.png", width: 50%),
+  caption: [
+     Lipase acts like scissors, cutting a fat molecule (triglyceride) into three fatty acids and one glycerol.
+  ]
+) <lipase-functioning>

 #pagebreak()
 = Experimental Setup